Yangzhou: Intercity bus service

-Transportation in the Urban Area
+Transportation in the urban area

 The city is served by an extensive network of public bus routes.

 Yangzhou's taxi industry began in 1982, and has developed rapidly since 1993. the city has over 40 taxi companies of various ownership structures, with a total of 1,571 vehicles.
 Parking lots were established at key stations and hotels, and eight taxi companies have opened round-the-clock telephone service.
 The construction department of the municipal government has strengthened the management of taxi services, providing education in the relevant laws, professional ethics and safety aspects.

 In 2014, Yangzhou's government approved plans for the construction of a subway system, which will initially include two lines.
 Line 1 will run in the general east–west direction, from Yangzhou Railway Station in the west to the historic central city to the future high-speed railway station (east of the Grand Canal) to Jiangdu District.
 Line 2 will run in the general north–south direction.

-Tourist Transportation
+Tourist transportation

 To develop tourism in Yangzhou, sightseeing buses have been introduced in the city run by the Tianma travel agency under the Yangzhou Tourist Bureau.
 There is a tour guide on each bus.
-The route, starting from Yangzhou station, has eight stops, and passes by such scenic spots of the Slender West Lake, Daming Temple, Imperial Dock, Siwang Pagoda, Wenchang Pagoda and Shita Temple.
-Yangzhou Public Transit also operates No.1, No.5 and No.2 special tourist lines.
-No.1 bus departs from the bus station and goes by the Slender West Lake, Shigong Temple, Geyuan Garden and Heyuan Garden; No.5 bus starts from the bus station and goes by the Crane Temple, Wenchang Pagoda, Slender West Lake, Five-Pavilion Bridge, and Pingshan Hall.
-A sight-seeing route on Slender West Lake has opened, connecting Imperial Dock, Yichun Garden, Hong Garden, Dahong Bridge, Xiaojinshan, Diaoyutai, Five-Pavilion Bridge, and the 24-bridge, finally reaching Daming Temple and Pingshan Hall.
+The route, starting from Yangzhou station, has eight stops, and passes by such scenic spots of the Slender West Lake, Daming Temple, Imperial Dock, Siwang Pagoda, Wenchang Pagoda, and Shita Temple.
+Yangzhou Public Transit also operates No. 1, No. 2, and No. 5 special tourist lines.
+The No. 1 bus departs from the bus station and goes by the Slender West Lake, Shigong Temple, Ge Garden, and He Garden; the No. 5 bus starts from the bus station and goes by the Crane Temple, Wenchang Pagoda, Slender West Lake, Five-Pavilion Bridge, and Pingshan Hall.
+A sight-seeing route on Slender West Lake has opened, connecting Imperial Dock, Yichun Garden, Hong Garden, Dahong Bridge, Xiaojinshan, Diaoyutai, Five-Pavilion Bridge, and the 24 Bridge, finally reaching Daming Temple and Pingshan Hall.

-Industries and Shipyards
+Industries and shipyards

 Yangzhou is the site of Chengxi shipyard, large shipyard where bulk carriers and other types of large ships are built.
 Owned partly by the state owned CSSC holdings, through Jiangsu Xinrong shipyard, Chengxi Yangzhou shipyard builds ships from 25,000 dwt to 170,000 dwt in size.

-Cuisine

-Yangzhou dishes may be one of the reasons why the people of Yangzhou are so infatuated with their city.
-They have an appealing color, aroma, taste and appearance.
-The original color of each ingredient is preserved after cooking, and no oily sauce is added, so as to retain the fresh flavour of the food.